Walter Peeters

 Walter Peeters is a Belgian engineer, economist and professor.
 He became president of the International Space University in 2011.

 Early life and education

 Peeters was born in Antwerp on 28 June 1950.
-He completed primary school in Ekeren at the St.-Lambertusinstituut and afterwards at the Royal Atheneum in Antwerp.
-He obtained an engineering degree in nuclear engineering, a degree in Applied Economics at the Catholic University of Louvain, and an MBA with the thesis on 'Fleet Size Scheduling' (Catholic University of Leuven, Belgium, 1982).
-Later he obtained a doctorate in engineering at the Technical University of Delft with a doctoral thesis on "The appropriate use of contract types in development contracts."
+He completed primary school in Ekeren at the St.-Lambertusinstituut, and subsequently attended the Royal Atheneum in Antwerp.
+He obtained an engineering degree in nuclear engineering, a degree in Applied Economics from the Catholic University of Louvain, and an MBA with a thesis on 'Fleet Size Scheduling' (Catholic University of Leuven, Belgium, 1982).
+Later, he received a doctorate in engineering at the Technical University of Delft, with a doctoral thesis entitled "The appropriate use of contract types in development contracts."